jcmendez/JCMSegmentPageController/README.md

 # JCMSegmentedPageController

-Custom container view controller for iOS5 that functions similarly to a UITabBarController, but the way to switch tabs is through a UISegmentedControl on top.
+Custom container view controller for iOS that functions similarly to a UITabBarController, but the way to switch tabs is through a UISegmentedControl on top.
 [Demo](https://github.com/jcmendez/JCMSegmentPageController/blob/master/Demo/DemoSimpleTableViewController.m) included.
 Very well [documented](http://jcmendez.github.com/JCMSegmentPageController/).
-This project is set up using ARC (Automatic Reference Counting)
+This project is set up using ARC (Automatic Reference Counting).
+The main branch is set up for iOS5 and later.
+Thanks to [@mosamer](https://github.com/mosamer) there is an iOS 4.3  [backport](https://github.com/jcmendez/JCMSegmentPageController/tree/ios4).

 ![Screenshot](https://github.com/jcmendez/JCMSegmentPageController/raw/master/Screenshot.png)